prakash-sparrow/study-material/Linux-Commands/Linux Commands .md

 $ cut -d: -f 6-7 /etc/passed	-   List first 6 and 7th column separated by:

 $ ls -l | cut -c2-4		-   Only print user permisson of files /dir

+cut : will do the field calculation awk : will do the column calculation

 ```

 ### Cal Commands